Generations of Noah: Table of Nations

-On the family pedigrees contained in the biblical pericope of Noah, Saadia Gaon (882‒942) wrote:
+On the family pedigrees contained in the biblical pericope of Noah, Saadia Gaon (892–942) wrote:

 The Scriptures have traced the patronymic lineage of the seventy nations to the three sons of Noah, as also the lineage of Abraham and Ishmael, and of Jacob and Esau.
 The blessed Creator knew that men would find solace at knowing these family pedigrees, since our soul demands of us to know them, so that [all of] mankind will be held in fondness by us, as a tree that has been planted by God in the earth, whose branches have spread out and dispersed eastward and westward, northward and southward, in the habitable part of the earth.
 It also has the dual function of allowing us to see the multitude as a single individual, and the single individual as a multitude.
 Along with this, man ought to contemplate also on the names of the countries and of the cities [wherein they settled]."

-Maimonides, echoing the same sentiments, wrote that the genealogy of the nations contained in the Law has the unique function of establishing a principle of faith, how that, although from Adam to Moses there was no more than a span of two-thousand five hundred years, and the human race was already spread over all parts of the earth in different families and with different languages, they were still people having a common ancestor and place of beginning.
+Moses Maimonides, echoing the same sentiments, wrote that the genealogy of the nations contained in the Law has the unique function of establishing a principle of faith, how that, although from Adam to Moses there was no more than a span of two-thousand five hundred years, and the human race was already spread over all parts of the earth in different families and with different languages, they were still people having a common ancestor and place of beginning.

+Other Bible commentators observe that the Table of Nations is unique compared to other genealogies since it depicts a "broad network of cousins", with a "shallow chain of brotherly relationships".
+Meanwhile, the other genealogies focus on "narrow chains of father-son relationships".